Global Rebuilding, Coroutines, and Defunctionalization

 The results were mostly unsurprising.
 Unsurprisingly, in overall time, the batched implementation won.
 Its enqueue is also, obviously, the fastest.
 (Indeed, there’s a good chance my measurement of its average enqueue time was largely a measurement of the timer’s resolution.)
 The operations’ average times were stable illustrating their constant (amortized) time.
 At large enough sizes, the ratio of the maximum dequeue time versus the average stabilized around 7000 to 1, except, of course, for the batched version which grew linearly to millions to 1 ratios at queue sizes of tens of millions of elements.
 This illustrates the worst-case time complexity of all the other implementations, and the merely amortized time complexity of the batched one.

 While the batched version was best in overall time, the difference wasn’t that great.
 The worst implementations were still less 1.4x slower.
 All the worst-case optimal implementations performed roughly the same, but there were still some clear winners and losers.
-Okasaki’s real-time queue (not listed) is almost on-par with the batched implementation in overall time and handily beats the other implementations in average enqueue and dequeue times.
+Okasaki’s real-time queue is almost on-par with the batched implementation in overall time and handily beats the other implementations in average enqueue and dequeue times.
 The main surprise for me was that the loser was the Hood-Melville queue.
 My guess is this is due to invalidate which seems like it would do more work and produce more garbage than the approach taken in my functional version.

 Conclusion